identity-com/cryptid/README.md

 It does this by bypassing the authority check in the core cryptid program.
 This is naturally a highly risky operation, so superuser middlewares have to be listed explicitly in the Cryptid account, and cannot be changed after creation of the account.

+An example superuser middleware in this repo is superuser-check-signer, which verifies that a particular key has signed the transaction.
+This key need not be on the DID.